-To approve the accounts.
+• To approve the accounts.

-Chair of the Central South Consortium Joint Education Service Joint Committee
+Signature e: Date: Chair of Central South Consortium Joint Education Service Joint

 The Group Director - Corporate and Frontline Services' Responsibilities

 The Group Director is responsible for the preparation of the Statement of Accounts.
 In terms of the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom, the Statement of Accounts is required to give a true and fair view of the financial position of the organisation at the accounting date and its income and expenditure for the period ended 31st March 2018.